gchustz/snake/README.md

 ## Hamilton Cycle Planning
+*TODO: This is basically the implementation by Haidet above*

+*TODO: Determine if to keep (since the above is in video form and not written media) or just simply cite, determine complexity*

 Hamilton Cycle Planning is an interesting method to solve this problem; a closed-loop path is considered which passes once through all of $C^k_{free}$ and $S^k$, in order, without violating connectivity within $S^k$.
 This path is defined as $\pi^{H\circ,k} = \pi^{\circ,k} \cup S^k$ such that $|\pi^{H\circ, k}| = |C^k|$.
 This assumes that a Hamilton Cycle is possible in the bipartite grid graph $G$.
 Any $\pi^{H\circ,k}$ is guaranteed safe and to complete the game, but it would be extremely uninteresting.